croz-ltd/nrich/nrich-form-configuration-spring-boot-starter/README.md

 ```

-This library should be used from the client side and for that a REST endpoint is exposed on `nrich/form/configuration/fetch` URL.
+This module should be used from the client side and for that a REST endpoint is exposed on `nrich/form/configuration/fetch` URL.
 The endpoint expects a list of formIdList
 (key inside form-configuration-mapping map) for which the `FormConfiguration` list will be returned. `FormConfiguration` contains a list of properties with defined constraints, clients can then
 convert that configuration to specific client configurations and apply them to their forms.